- Why Should You Create and Manage Researcher Profiles?

-- FAQ about ORCIDs at the Smithsonian
+- FAQ about ORCIDs at the Smithsonian (SI staff)

 One of the most important parts of measuring your research impact is making sure that your identity and therefore your research attribution is not confused with other researchers with similar names.
 A common way to disambiguate yourself from others is through using author identifiers.
 These author identifiers are often connected to an online profile where you can manage which research outputs are associated with you.
 Having an author profile also keeps you connected to your research activity regardless of instances like name changes or changes to your organizational affiliation.

 Some of these researcher profiles are proprietary, while others are hosted by organizations or not-for-profits.
 Researcher profiles not only improve author identification, they also increase author visibility in the field.

 ORCID is an open, nonprofit, community-driven effort to create and maintain an international system of researcher IDs.
 An ORCID iD (Open Researcher and Contributor iD) is a digital identifier that distinguishes you from every other researcher.
 Many manuscript or grant submission systems use ORCID to link you with your scholarly activities: published articles or dissertations, patents, artistic performances and data sets.
 Having an ORCID iD is increasingly requested or mandatory by funders and publishers.

 Note: This is the recommended researcher profile at the Smithsonian, as such, extensive information about the creation and management of ORCID iDs is available on Using ORCIDs at the Smithsonian (SI staff).

 Google Scholar, offers a scholarly profile, called Google Scholar Citations, to showcase your work and also to track metrics such as your h-index via Google Scholar Metrics.
 While Google Scholar is a very popular research platform, the data in Google Scholar is not always vetted.